Efficient Analysis of Latent Spaces in Heterogeneous Networks: Theory for estimating latent spaces

-\begin{remark} As Table \ref{table::summary_multilayer} suggests, our derived error rates in Theorem \ref{thm:onestep} not only align with the best rates reported in the compared works but also advance the literature by accommodating the most flexible range of link functions.
+\begin{remark} As Table \ref{table::summary_multilayer} suggests, Theorem \ref{thm:onestep} not only aligns with the best rates reported in the compared works but also advances the literature by accommodating the most flexible range of link functions.
 While \cite{he2023semiparametric} reported similar error rates for both shared and individual parameters, our work distinguishes itself by addressing unique and previously insurmountable challenges highlighted in Section \ref{sec:challenges}.
 We develop a comprehensive set of analytical innovations including effective shared space identification validated by Theorem \ref{thm:initial}, and a novel joint one-step construction framework addressing the multiplex singularity issue of the efficient information matrix in Remark \ref{rm:onestepiv}.
 These breakthroughs collectively establish a solid foundation for comprehensive analysis of heterogeneous networks, deepening our understanding of efficiency gains beyond existing statistical paradigms. \end{remark}